shepherdp/SAFyR_dev/README.md

                 : map

     OTHERS      : dot    : .        ; properties are accessed with dot
-                : struct : ::       ; struct definitions begin with double colon
+                : ddot   : ..       ; double dot operators are used in for loop declarations : struct : ::       ; struct definitions begin with double colon
                 : cln    : :
                 : lpar   : (